kaixxx/noScribe/README_pyqt.md

 The interface currently implements basic file selection and logging and is intended as a starting point for further porting from the previous customtkinter implementation.

+## Localization

+A simple translation helper (`src/translator.py`) demonstrates how UI strings can be localized.
+By default the prototype uses English, but the language can be switched by calling `set_language("de")` before creating the main window.